New Federal Compliance Requirements for Software Security

 As expected, the incident prompted the Federal government to update its software security requirements.
 In this blog post, we’ll review the new federal compliance requirements — “Enhancing the Security of the Software Supply Chain through Secure Software Development Practices” — and discuss the impact of this change.

-An Explanation of Changes
+An explanation of changes

 The updated guidance from the Office of Management and Budget (OMB) represents a commitment to furthering the maturity of the Federal government’s approach to supply chain risk management.
 It builds on other recent initiatives from the Biden administration, including the federal zero trust strategy.